Surrogacy: A guide for NZ employers

 Up to 26 weeks of government-paid parental leave to recover from the pregnancy and childbirth, even if they are not the primary carer of the child after birth

-Both surrogates and intended parents can access their respective entitlements.
+The surrogate and intended parents can both access their respective entitlements, and standard eligibility criteria apply.

 Best practices for employers